 Please note that there may be tax considerations to certain changes of ownership.
 Please note that the advisor must complete the Verification of Identity section of the form for the new owner(s) of the policy.

 If the beneficiary is revocable, the transfer of ownership will terminate the existing beneficiary designation.
 The new owner(s) should complete the Beneficiary Change Request Form (#671BCF); otherwise, the death benefit will be paid according to applicable law, to the Estate of the owner.
+If the new owner of the policy is an Entity, you must also complete the Business Information Form (#594).

 Payment Methods EZtransact

-Pre-Authorized Debit Form (#378)
+Pre-Authorized Debit Plan Form (#378S&R)

 Please note that cash, money orders, or credit card payments cannot be accepted for Savings & Retirement products.